Pacdora/pacdora-postman/README.md

 ## We want to hear from you

 We want to hear how we can make the collection better!
-Don't hesitate to report [issues](https://github.com/Pacdora/pacdora-postman/issues)any bugs you encounter, suggest new features, or share other ideas you have.
+Don't hesitate to report here [issues](https://github.com/Pacdora/pacdora-postman/issues) for any bugs you encounter, suggest new features, or share other ideas you have.